jkeifer/410Labs/Lab3/README.md

 `Fizz`, `Buzz`, `FizzBuzz`, or `BuzzFizz`, then select that point.

-**Build a line**
+**Build a Line**

 Using the selected point features above, create a polyline geometry object.
+The line you create should connect each point to the nearest point, never reusing a point.
+If two or more points are the same distance apart, you can choose which to use.
+Start your line with the northern-most point (measured using the CRS of the centroids FC).

 Perhaps a dict of point geometry objects would be good for this exercise...Remember that point geometry objects have methods that may prove useful.
+You must use geometry objects for this task.
+Do not use any toolbox tools that might do something similar.

+Once you have constructed your line object, use `CopyFeatures_management()` to output your line as a feature class in data.gdb.

 **Import the Text Point Features**

-The points stored in the text file are in Lat/Long format, separated by a space:
+Each point stored in the text file has its ID, Longitude, and Latitude, separated by a comma:

-    43.5667 -132.5544
+    1,-132.5544,43.2556

 Import these coordinates as point geometry obejcts (remember they are WGS84).
-See which fall within 100 feet of the constructed polyline object.
+See which fall within 1 Mile of the constructed polyline object.
+Your script should produce a text file reporting the results.
-For each point, the script should output its coordinates and whether it is within the given distance, like so:
+For each point, the script should create a new line in the text file with the ID of the point and an indication of whether or not it falls within the given distance, like so:

-    Lat: 43.5667, Long: -132.5544, Within Specified Distance: True (or False)
+    1 True (or False)

 **Tips and Hints**